rsonger/software-engineering-lab/_posts/2023-06-14-parametric_geometry.md

 toc_sticky: false
 ---

-*This post adds more tools to our geometry toolset with the introduction of a polygon geometry class and a  parametric geometry base class.
-Extensions then add the capabilities to create various planes, ellipsoids, and cylindrical geometries.*
+*In this lesson, we add more tools to our geometry toolset with the introduction of a polygon geometry class and a  parametric geometry base class.
+Then, we extend their capabilities to create various planes, ellipsoids, and cylindrical geometries.*

 As we build 3D scenes, we will need to use a variety of different shapes and geometries.
-Up to now, we have created classes for rectangles and boxes in addition to extending the generic `Geometry` class to create custom shapes.
-However, there are numerous other shapes that would be helpful for building objects in a 3D scene, such as polygons, spheres, ellipsoids, cylinders, cones, prisms, and pyramids.
-This lesson introduces a `PolygonGeometry` class that can render 2D shapes with any number of sides of equal lengths.
-Then, we create a `ParametricGeometry` class which allows us to define a function for rendering 3D surfaces in segments.
-The `ParametricGeometry` class provides a good foundation for creating ellipsoids, spheres, cylinders, prisms, pyraminds, and cones.
-Finally, we extend the `ParametricGeometry` class for each new type of geometry based on the function that calculates vertices along its surface.
+Last time we created classes for basic rectangles and boxes, but these along will not be enough.
+Other types of objects such as polygons, spheres, ellipsoids, cylinders, cones, prisms, and pyramids are useful for complicated 3D scenes.
+This lesson introduces a `PolygonGeometry` class that can render 2D shapes from any number of sides with equal lengths.
+Then, we create a `ParametricGeometry` class which allows us to render 3D surfaces in segments defined by a parametric function.
+The `ParametricGeometry` class provides a good foundation for creating ellipsoids, spheres, cylinders, prisms, pyramids, and cones.
+Finally, we extend the `ParametricGeometry` class for each of those types of geometry by defining the parametric function that calculates vertices along its surface.

 # Polygons

 Our `PolygonGeometry` class will provide the ability to render *regular polygons* which are 2D shapes where all sides and angles are equal.
 Regular polygons include equilateral triangles (3 sides), squares (4 sides), pentagons (5 sides), hexagons (6 sides), heptagons (7 sides), octogons (8 sides), and so on.

 We can calculate the points of a polygon with radius $r$ as equally spaced points along the circumference of a circle with the same radius $r$.
-Recall that the parametric equations for the circumference of a circle are $x=r\cdot\cos(t)$ and $y=r\cdot\sin(t)$ where $t$ is the number of radians for each point drawn along the circle's circumference.
-When the number of points is small, we get hexagons (6 points) and octogons (8 points).
+Recall that previously we defined the circular path of a moving triangly by using $x=r\cdot\cos(t)$ and $y=r\cdot\sin(t)$ where $t$ is the number of radians.
+Together, these are the parametric equations for specifying points along the circumference of a circle.
+When the number of points is small and we draw straight lines between each consecutive point, we get common polygons such as hexagons (6 points) and octogons (8 points).
 As as the number of points increases, we get shapes that look closer and closer to a circle (imagine 32 points, for example).

-As the image below shows, a polygon can be drawn with triangles by dividing $2\pi$ radians into equal angles.
+The image below demonstrates how to draw a polygon with triangles by dividing $2\pi$ radians into equal angles.
 The number of divisions is the same as the number of sides for the polygon which is also the same as the number of vertices.
 The polygon pictured below is an octogon, so $\theta=\frac{2\pi}{8}=\frac{\pi}{4}$.
 Then, the equations for the circumference of a circle give us the vertices,

 $$\begin{aligned}
-P_1 &= (r\cdot\cos(\frac{\pi}{4}),r\cdot\sin(\frac{\pi}{4})) \\
+P_0 &= (r\cdot\cos(\frac{\pi}{4}),r\cdot\sin(\frac{\pi}{4})) \\
-P_2 &= (r\cdot\cos(\frac{\pi}{2}),r\cdot\sin(\frac{\pi}{2})) \\
+P_1 &= (r\cdot\cos(\frac{\pi}{2}),r\cdot\sin(\frac{\pi}{2})) \\
-P_3 &= (r\cdot\cos(\frac{3\pi}{4}),r\cdot\sin(\frac{3\pi}{4})) \\
+P_2 &= (r\cdot\cos(\frac{3\pi}{4}),r\cdot\sin(\frac{3\pi}{4})) \\
 ... \\
-P_8 &= (r\cdot\cos(2\pi),r\cdot\sin(2\pi))
+P_7 &= (r\cdot\cos(2\pi),r\cdot\sin(2\pi))
 \end{aligned}$$

 ![A regular polygon is made up of triangles sharing the same point in the center.](/software-engineering-lab/assets/images/polygon_vertices.png)

-Since we are drawing with trianlges in OpenGL, we need to list the vertices in sets of three and arrange them in counterclockwise order to indicate the front side for rendering.
-The initialization method for the `PolygonGeometry` class will do just that after it calculates all the vertices of a polygon from a given number of sides and radius.
+Since we are drawing with triangles in OpenGL, we need to list the vertices in sets of three and arrange them in counterclockwise order to indicate the front side for rendering.
+The initialization method for the `PolygonGeometry` class will do that after calculating all the vertices of the polygon from the given number of sides and radius.

 :heavy_check_mark: ***Try it!***
 <input type="checkbox" class="checkbox inline"> Inside the `geometry` folder, open the file called `basic_geometries.py` and add the following import statement to the top of it.